 However, according to Benkow, a URL registered with the ClickProtect’s domain under McAfee leads to an infected MS Word document that contained Emotet banking malware.
 This means, if someone downloads the Word file, he or she will be instantly exposed to Emotet.

 Emotet is a dangerous banking malware that gains financial information of a user simply by injecting malicious coding in the computer’s network stack, and it is delivered through infected URLs.
 Attackers hide these malicious links in emails, Word files, and PDFs.

-Further assessment revealed that this is not a new occurrence because previously Salesforce.com administrator observed similar problem a few years back.
-This shows the malware has been upgraded numerous times in recent years to make it powerful enough to evade detection.
+Further assessment revealed that this is not a new occurrence because the previously Salesforce.com administrator observed a similar problem a few years back.
+This shows that malware has been upgraded numerous times in recent years to make it powerful enough to evade detection.
 Apparently, this malware is used as a dropper to spread another banking malware called IcedID.

 After getting installed, the malware obtains information like card numbers and passwords, which is used to hack into user’s accounts and transfer their money online.
 It can also hack the C&C center of a compromised computer and use hard-coded IP addresses to generate proxies and prevent detection.